 Both of them were young men and both bodies were found by police just 20 minutes after the concerned phone calls.

-The post by North Yorkshire Police said: "One evening, within a couple of hours, we received calls from two people concerned about their loved ones.
+The post by North Yorkshire Police said: "One evening last week, within a couple of hours, we received calls from two people concerned about their loved ones.

 "The first about 5.30pm and the second about 8.45pm, both from different families, from different parts of North Yorkshire but each concerned about a family member, each concerned about a young man.